 Droske and Bertozzi [17] proposed a new algorithm based on the snake method and motivated by the low curvature image simplifier (LCIS), which is known for preserving jump discontinuity in slope.
 By combining the geodesic snake construction with nonlinear diffusion of edges, they are successful in segmenting objects with sharp corners.
-However, the method still suffers from other common drawbacks of snake-based methods.
-In particular one can not naturally perform topology changes and moreover, a multi scale preprocess of the image is required to avoid local minima due to cluster in the image.
-This prompt us to develop another segmentation model.
+However, the method still suffers from other common drawbacks of snakebased methods.
+In particular, one can not naturally perform topology changes and moreover, a multi scale preprocess of the image is required to avoid local minima due to clusters in the image.
+This prompts us to develop another segmentation model.

 This paper is organized as follows.
-In the next section we first review the work of Droske and Bertozzi [17] with some discussion about the properties of the high order equations.
-Then we will formulate the corner preserving term in a level set representation.
-By combining the new corner preserving term with the Chan-Vese model, we obtain a new model that inherit the merits of Chan-Vese model as well as one that retains the sharp corners.
+In the next section we review the work of Droske and Bertozzi [17] discuss the properties of the high order equations.
+Then we formulate the corner preserving term in a level set framework.
+By combining the corner preserving term with the Chan-Vese model, we obtain a new model that inherit the merits of Chan-Vese model as well as one that retains the sharp corners.
 In addition, we extend this model to the color and hyperspectral images.
 In section 3 we describe the numerical implementation details of the high order nonlinear PDE.
 We also prove the convergence of the time stepping scheme.
-In section 4 we validate our model by numerical test on gray, color and hyperspectral images, and we end the paper by a brief conclusion section.
+In section 4 we validate our model by numerical tests on gray, color and hyperspectral images, and we end the paper by a brief conclusion section.